Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Simulation Study

 Figure~\ref{fig:hsbwvarx} displays the empirical variance of the H-SBW estimators averaged over 1000 simulations.
 Each panel reflects different values of $\rho^\star$, while the x-axis throughout displays the assumed value of $\rho$ in the H-SBW objective.
 The red bars indicate when $\rho$ is optimally selected, $\rho = \rho^\star$.
 This selection corresponds with the lowest variance estimator as we expect.
 Consistent with our previous results, when $\rho^\star > 0$ any assumed $\rho$ improves the variance of the resulting estimator relative to SBW.
 This requires in general that our assumed correlation structure of the error terms is correct.

 We conclude by examining the confidence interval coverage for the leave-one-state-out-jackknife.
 Figure~\ref{fig:hsbwcoveragex} displays the results.
 Consistent with our previous findings we obtain slightly less than nominal coverage rates, particularly when $\rho^\star$ is small.
-This slight undercoverage is likely due to our use of standard normal quantiles\footnote{This is in contrast to our application where we use the t-quantiles assuming $m_1 - 1$ degrees of freedom to generate confidence intervals (see, e.g., \cite{cameron2015practitioner})}.\footnote{Consistent with Proposition~\ref{prop:jackknife} and the previous results we again find that the unscaled variance estimates are all either positively or negligibly biased.} Interestingly, coverage appears to improve when setting $\rho > 0$ even when $\rho^\star = 0$.
+This slight undercoverage is likely due in part to our use of standard normal quantiles to generate confidence intervals.\footnote{Consistent with Proposition~\ref{prop:jackknife} and the previous results we again find that the unscaled variance estimates are all either positively or negligibly biased.} Interestingly, coverage appears to improve when setting $\rho > 0$ even when $\rho^\star = 0$.
 We speculate that by more evenly dispersing the weights across states, H-SBW may be increasing the effective degrees of freedom of the estimator (see, e.g., \cite{cameron2015practitioner}), illustrating another potential benefit of this approach.
 Analyzing the theoretic properties of these variances estimators in this setting is beyond the scope of the present study but would provide interesting future work.